silva-tim/javascript-prep-0423-code-solutions/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What data types can object properties hold?
+  Any that JavaScript can have.

 - Describe the syntax (structure) of object-literals in JavaScript.
+  Like a variable but with squiggly brackets, assigning individual properties of the object using colons instead of 'equals' for assignment.

 ## Notes